China Fortune Land Development

 China Fortune Land Development Co., Ltd. is a publicly traded Chinese real estate developer, based in Beijing, headed by Wang Wenxue and focused on industrial parks.
-They are the current owners of Chinese Super League club Hebei China Fortune F.C., whom they purchased on 27 January 2015.
+It purchased Chinese Super League club Hebei China Fortune F.C. on 27 January 2015.
 Wang Wenxue still the largest shareholder of the company via China Fortune Land Development Holding.

+Background

+China Fortune Land Development's primary business is building and operating industrial parks and related real estate.
+Its significant projects include Gu'an High Tech Park in Hebei.
+China's central government has designated Gu'an High Tech Park as a "National Demonstration Public Private Partnership Project".

 As of May 2015, Wang Wenxue has an estimated net worth of US$4.1 billion.

 China Fortune Land Development was a constituent of the CSI 300 Index (index for large to medium-sized companies in the mainland China's stock exchanges) as well as its sub-index CSI 100 Index.
 Since June 2017, it also part of Shanghai Stock Exchange's blue chip index: SSE 50 Index.

+In 2017, Caixin Weekly described China Fortune Land Development as a "city maker" due to the scale of its projects.

+China Fortune Land Development in 2023 restructured 80% of its 219 billion yuan ($31.7 billion) debt through asset sales, restructuring offshore assets, setting up a trust fund, selling its real estate division and started making a profit.